Adult Education bridges our faith tradition with real life.

 Owning Your Theology: How Our Thoughts about God and Faith Affect Our Lives and Relationships

-Join Adult Education from September 2022 – May 2023 on Sundays at 9:15am in person and through Livestream beginning, and watch previous classes on the church’s YouTube channel.
+Join Adult Education from September 2022 – May 2023 on Sundays at 9:15am in person in the Recreation Room and through Livestream, and watch previous classes on the church’s YouTube channel.

 For five weeks during Lent 2023, Church in the Round will provide space in a small group setting to contemplate the Lord’s Prayer as well as the role of prayer more generally.
 Weekly gatherings will include a short video featuring Adult Education staff the Rev. Dr. Matt Skinner and the Rev. Margaret Fox, followed by a brief reflection or poem, scripture, and discussion.
 Learn more.